ksylor/clarity-workshop-exercises/exercise-3/README.md

 Grosssssss right?

-15. Now let's undo this merge operation with `git reset --hard ORIG_HEAD` (We'll cover resetting more shortly, suffice to say, this is saying we want to reset our master back to how it was before we merged).
+15. Now let's undo this merge operation with `git reset --hard ORIG_HEAD` (We'll cover resetting more in a bit, but this command is saying we want to reset our master back to how it was before we merged).
 Verify with `git log` and `git status` that it worked:

 ```
 On branch master
 Your branch and 'origin/master' have diverged,